tamalkd/ShinySCDA/visual.md

 * **Plot measure of central tendency**: A measure of central tendency ((trimmed) mean, (broadened) median, M-estimator) is plotted as a horizontal reference line superimposed on the raw time series data.

 * **Plot estimate of variability**: Information about variability in the data is displayed by three methods.
-For all these methods, the influence of outliers may be lessend by using a trimmed range, in which only a sample of the data set is used.
+For all these methods, the influence of outliers may be lessened by using a trimmed range, in which only a sample of the data set is used.
     - Range bar graphs consist of a vertical line for each phase, created by connecting three points: an estimate of central tendency ((trimmed) mean, (broadened) median, M-estimator), the minimum and the maximum.
     - Range lines consist of a pair of lines parallel to the X-axis, passing through the lowest and highest values for each phase, and superimposed on the raw data.
     - Trended ranges display changes in variability within phases.